ietf-wg-acme/acme/draft-ietf-acme-acme.md

 : An array of identifier objects that the order pertains to.

   type (required, string):
   : The type of identifier.
+This document defines the "dns" identifier type.
+See the registry defined in {{iana-identifiers}}
+  for any others.

   value (required, string):
   : The identifier itself.